aaradhyaach/icd-coding-mimic-iv/README.md

 2. Completion of the CITI "Data or Specimens Only Research" training
 3. Signing the data use agreement for each dataset

-Data files are **not included** in this repository.
-After access is granted, place files as follows: